 Researchers typically use placebos to study the effects of new forms of treatment or medicinal drugs.
-A standard clinical trial will see some patients receive real medicine while others receive a placebo, or ‘fake’ medicine.
+For example, a standard clinical trial will see some patients receive natural medicine while others receive a placebo or ‘fake’ therapy.
 The idea is to see the effects of the new drug and determine whether it has any side effects.

 Is the Placebo Effect real?

 The Placebo Effect is also a long-understood phenomenon that has been observed throughout history.
 The well-documented effect proves that placebos can result in a biological response from the human body.

 One notable study published in 2015 that proves the placebo effect was a study conducted to observe the impact of medication on episodic migraine attacks.
 A group of people who suffer from migraines was tested to see how they react to a migraine pain medicine.
 One group was provided with the migraine drug, another group was given the placebo, and the third group provided nothing (to determine the baseline values for measuring pain).
 The results showed that the placebo was an astounding 50% effective as the actual migraine pain medication.

 While not as effective as the medicine itself, this study proved that the success behind placebos in reducing the pain was through the mere act of taking medicine.
 The ritual of taking medicine as treatment (even a placebo) helps the brain stimulate a biological response.
 Therefore, it is possible that the positive perception of the brain helped the body move towards the process of healing.